How skilled are you actually? – Cleverclip’s “Road to Perfection”Read More

 What is Static Content?

 According to Stackpath, “Static content is any content that can be delivered to an end-user without having to be generated, modified, or processed”.
 What this means is that static content does not take into consideration information provided by the user, or what the interest or preferences of the user is, the same type of content is delivered to all audiences.
-This is the traditional type of content and was in use before the arrival of the Interactive Content.
 The appeal of static content is that it always remains the same no matter when you decide to check on it.
 It’s also much easier to create.